-Yeah, I'm hoping that people are going to be very intrigued by this, because it's where some people might be thinking, because it's just the same exercises, we already do give it a different name.
-But if we see there is some some differences in this, I'm hoping people will be intrigued enough to say, well, could this be useful in my own practice?
-And you know, is it is it better than the exercises I've been recommending for the last 1015 years or whatever they might have been doing?
+Yeah, I'm hoping that people are going to be very intrigued by this, because it's, some people might be thinking, because it's just the same exercises we ordinarily do given a different name.
+But if we see there is some differences in this, I'm hoping people will be intrigued enough to say, well, could this be useful in my own practice?
+And you know, is it better than the exercises I've been recommending for the last 10, 15 years or whatever they might have been doing?